MasterOuO/MasterOuO/README.md

-### Hi 👋 I'm Shiro
+### Hi 👋

-I'm currently a Unity engineer in the VR (Virtual Reality) field.
+I'm Shiro, a passionate software developer with a strong interest in VR (Virtual Reality).
+I enjoy working with various programming languages and frameworks, but my current focus is on JavaScript.

-I'm currently learning relevant technologies in other fields.
+🌱 I'm always eager to learn new things and grow as a developer.
+Currently, I'm exploring vue、Node.js.

 <!--
 **MasterOuO/MasterOuO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.